superlinked/VectorHub/docs/articles/basic_building_blocks.md

 ## In sum

-In sum, the Superlinked framework empowers you to create and tailor a modular system that suits your use case/s, repurposable for different deployments, saving you from resource-consuming re-implementation, reranking, and postprocessing.
+In sum, the Superlinked framework empowers you to create and tailor a modular system that suits your use case/s, repurposable for different deployments, saving you from resource- and time-consuming reimplementation, reranking, and postprocessing.

 Now for the fun part - try it out yourself!
 The notebook is [here](https://github.com/superlinked/superlinked/blob/main/notebook/feature/basic_building_blocks.ipynb).
 Experiment with your own sample data and query inputs, and give us a star!